apache/ozone-site/docs/07-system-internals/02-data-operations/03-delete.md

 - OM marking the key for deletion and removing it from the namespace.
 - OM acking to the client
 - OM sending blocks to delete to SCM
-- SCM sending blocks to delete to the datanode
+- SCM sending blocks to delete to the Datanode
 - Datanode removes data

 Note that delete works the same regardless of replication type.
 Also document timing of background services and their batch size to estimate the rate of deletion.